TheOpenSpaceProgram/osp-magnum/docs/guidelines.md

 #### Special types - Context

+Framework Contexts are major sections in the application (main, scene, window, sceneRenderer, universe).
+TODO: More documentation is needed about Framework.

-`ACtx` "Active Context" prefix for structs/classes that intend to add context to an ActiveScene.
+Prefix for structs/classes that intend to add additional data to a Framework Context:

-The definition of "context variable" varies across computing.
-Here, it refers to arbitrary data assigned to something that is currently running, and has a lifetime bound to it.
-For `ACtx`, this is data assigned to an ActiveScene.
+* `ACtx` - Active Context
+* `UCtx`- Universe context

-`ACtx` types are usually stored as Top Data.
+These types are usually stored as Framework data (with `data_emplace<T>`, `data_get<T>`, has a DataId).

-eg: `ACtxSceneGraph` adds scene graph support to an ActiveScene.
+eg: `ACtxSceneGraph` adds scene graph support to a context.
 It stores a parent-child hierarchy for ActiveEnts.

-#### Special types - Systems

-`Sys` "System" prefix for static System classes.

-System refers to an Entity-Component-System (ECS) System.
-These are intended to operate on an ActiveScene (or potentially any kind of 'world') to help update or step it through time.
-Systems cannot be initialized, and only provide a set of related static functions.
-It's practically a namespace.

-The existence of system classes is questionable.

-#### Special types - archaic
+#### Special types - others / archaic

-`AComp` prefix.

-An Entity-Component-System (ECS) Component.
-Data assigned to an Entity.
-No longer used.
+* `Sys` prefix - An ECS (Entity-Component-System) 'System class'.
+Previously had a purpose but are now just classes with static functions (practically namespaces).
+* `AComp` prefix - ECS Component.
+Data associated with an Entity ID through some associative container (eg: `Storage_t<ActiveEnt, ACompTransform>`).
+No longer used in new code.

 ### Function Argument order